Boundary-driven magnetization transport in the spin-$1/2$ XXZ chain: Role of the system-bath coupling strength and timescales: conclusion and future outlook

 To summarize, we have revisited the method of boundary driving via Lindblad baths employed for studying high-temperature spin transport and as a concrete example we considered the well-studied spin-1/2 XXZ model for our purpose.
 The primary goal was to understand the equivalence between state-of-the-art methods for computing transport coefficients—specifically, those based on closed-system dynamics such as linear response theory (LRT) and the Kubo formalism, and those based on boundary-driven open quantum systems.
 While certain dynamical aspects have recently been shown to be equivalent in these two seemingly distinct approaches, their correspondence at the level of transport coefficients remains an open and challenging question.

 To this end, we employed advanced numerical techniques such as stochastic unraveling and matrix-product-state based algorithms to extract diffusion coefficients via open-system dynamics by solving the GKSL master equation.
 Our numerical results for dc diffusion constant $\mathcal{D}_{\text{dc}}$, extracted from the NESS, showed a mismatch with those obtained from the closed-system dynamics based on the linear-response Kubo formalism.
 Additionally, we observed a strong dependence of $\mathcal{D}_{\text{dc}}$ on the system-bath coupling strength $\gamma$, a phenomenon that shows up irrespective of system size considered in our work (ranging from $L=10$ to $L=60$).
 Such a dependence of a material constant like $\mathcal{D}_{\text{dc}}$ on details of system-bath coupling is unphysical.
-Therefore, our results indicate that the dc diffusion constant computed from boundary driven methods are not reliable.
-To find out the source of such a problem in open-system techniques and also to find a reasonable resolution, we computed the corresponding time-dependent diffusion constants $\mathcal{D}(t)$.
-The diffusion constant extracted from the $L$-independent plateau region of $\mathcal{D}(t)$ curve at finite times agreed well with the closed-system Kubo result and shows minimal $\gamma$-dependence.
-This suggests that the $\gamma$-dependence of NESS-based results may serve as a potential diagnostic for finite-size effects in the asymptotic behavior of open-system dynamics.
-In a similar spirit, we attributed the discrepancy in transport coefficients between open- and closed-system approaches to the incorrect order of limits inherent in open-system methods that rely on NESS quantities.
-Note that by definition, computing the dc diffusion constant requires taking the limits in the order $\lim_{t \to \infty} \lim_{L \to \infty}$.
-However, open-system numerical methods inherently reverse this order.
-Since these limits generally do not commute, the resulting transport coefficients usually carry finite-size errors.
-A rough argument is as follows: Our numerical results showed that the width of the plateau in $\mathcal{D}(t)$ scales \textit{approximately linearly} with system size $L$ (for the examples studied), while the NESS time scale in a diffusive system typically scales as $\sim L^2$.
-This mismatch implies that, for any finite $L$, the NESS-based results inevitably retain finite-size effects.
-We emphasize that, despite limitations in computing long-time transport coefficients, the boundary-driven open system approach remains highly valuable.
-Beyond enabling the extraction of accurate time-dependent transport coefficients, as demonstrated in this work, it provides a powerful framework to probe transport behavior via the scaling of the steady-state current $j_{\text{ness}}$ with system size $L$.
-Compelling numerical evidence from previous studies \cite{SN_stark, SN_superdiffusion, SN_diffusion, Peter_stark} showed that this method efficiently captures not only diffusive transport but also a wide range of anomalous regimes, including superdiffusion and fractonic subdiffusion.
+Therefore, our results indicate that the dc diffusion constant computed from boundary-driven methods are not reliable.